munaabujaber/maasu_internship_spring2025/docs/source/userdoc/requirements/interns/dzenana-selimovic/gpio.rst

    :references:
    :verification-and-validation:

-   The system has GPIO interrupt triggering on rising edge, falling edge or both.
+   The system shall support interrupt triggering on GPIO pins based on rising edge, falling edge, or both edges.